serralvo/XCTestMetrics/README.md

 - You will need to input a webhook URL:
   - Will be somethink like this: `https://hooks.slack.com/services/T00000000/B00000000/XXXXXXXXXXXXXXXXXXXXXXXX`
   - [Check here how to create a webhook.](https://api.slack.com/messaging/webhooks)
-- Just run:
+- Run:
 ```
 tractor report slack your-web-hook-url
 ```
-- 🎉 That's it!
+- That's it!
 The message with metrics will be send to Slack.

 #### HTML
-- Just run:
+- Run:
 ```
 tractor report html
 ```
-- 🎉 That's it!
-The report file will be stored into `tractor-report` folder.
+- That's it!
+The report file (index.html) will be stored into `tractor-report` folder.

 ## Motivation
 The first thing to do when your codebase has flaky tests is **get metrics about it**.
 With data you can pick the test that failed more times for example, to fix, re-write or even delete.